 Phone charging.
 We know what it’s like – you’ve just lined up a killer selfie for your Instagram and your phone dies.
 Fear not, there is phone charging available at the info tent.

 Babies & Toddlers.
-We try to make Into the Trees the perfect first festival for small kids, but be aware, it’s a hilly and in places a rough and wild site.
+We try to make Into the Trees the perfect first camping weekend and day event for small kids, but be aware, it’s a hilly and in places a rough and wild site.
 Prams and pushchairs can be especially difficult to get around the site, unless you have one of the three wheel off road variety.
 There will be a breast feeding and nappy change tipi next in the centre of the site where you can breast or bottle feed and relax in relative peace.

 Money & Security.
 There are no cash points on site, but most of our food and drink vendors this year will accept card payments.
 We recommend you bring both cash and cards.
 Please do not bring valuables or leave them unattended in cars or tents.